tgrey2024/p1-sereniteen/README.md

 - Dark Theme for better contrast on Navbar text

 ### Footer
 The footer uses darker tones from the palette to ground the page.
-It includes the copyright information and links to social media like Facebook, Instagram and X.
+It includes the copyright information and links to social media like Facebook, Instagram and X. This was initially created using inline GitHub Copilot prompt, which provided code that fulfilled most of the requirements.

 [Back to top](#top)

 ## Responsive Design
 Most of the content is responsive to different screen sizes as it was built using components from the Bootstrap Library.
 ![responsive](https://github.com/user-attachments/assets/9106ac90-025b-465c-944e-69f8bdfede3e)